1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 10) Here is one scientist who was a Darwinist that was slandered as well as his students

-“In later years Lysenko reported other analogous experi¬
-ments.
-The question of reversible transformation of winter
-and spring forms will be examined later in greater detail.
-Here,
-it is the initial “historical” experiment from which the repudia¬
-tion of classical genetics started that is of interest.)”
-(Medvedev and Lerner, p.
-23)

 “Our most prolonged experiments at this time are those transform¬
 ing the winter wheat Kooperatorka into a spring form”